DJI Threatens To 'Brick' Its Copters Unless Owners Agree To Share Their Details

 a couple of years ago when the Canadian dollar was stronger.
 It's all I need.

-And you wanted a cloud (Score:2)
+And you wanted a cloud (Score:4, Insightful)

 Someone hasn't learned the lesson of Sony (Score:5, Insightful)